wycliffkas/countries/README.md

 There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and you can use an icon font library for the icons.

-There is a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

 Your users should be able to: